Zywave/booster/src/_areas/blog/posts/2022-06-release-notes-may-june-2022.md

 ![An empty room](/images/empty-room.jpg)

-A new method allows consumers to clear their selected options in dropdowns:
+A new method allows consumers to clear their users selected options in dropdowns:

 ```typescript
 const ZuiSelectDropdown = document.querySelector('zui-select-dropdown');